LuSeKa/HoverBot/README.md

 #### 5V power
 The ODrive powers the 5V power supply of all other components, so its GND (black cable on the J3 connector) and 5V (red cable on the J2 connector) are connected to a breadboard that acts as power distribution.
 #### UART
 The ODrive communicates with the Arduino via the serial port, or UART.
-The UART pins ar GPIO 1 (yellow) and GPIO 2 (white), as explained here (GPIO 1 connects to the Arduino's RX, GPIO 2 to the Arduino's TX): https://docs.odriverobotics.com/interfaces#ports
+The UART pins are GPIO 1 (yellow) and GPIO 2 (white), as explained here (GPIO 1 connects to the Arduino's RX, GPIO 2 to the Arduino's TX): https://docs.odriverobotics.com/interfaces#ports

 ### IMU